 Experiential Learning – Learning through experience, and is more specifically defined as “learning through reflection on doing”.
 Hands-on learning is a form of experiential learning but does not necessarily involve students reflecting on their product.

 Co-operative learning – Working in groups to foster team work.
-Charity work: through flag day, our year-end charity fair where the children will run stalls selling products they made themselves and donate parts of the proceeds made from the fair to an adopted charity organisation.
-This also helps children in communication skills and social skills.
+Charity work: through our “Giving Tree Project”, our year-end charity event where the children will perform for the underprivileged elders and distribute goodie bags to them.
+This helps children in their communication and social skills.